 Any person who has been legally and ordinarily resident in the Cayman Islands for a period of at least eight years, but not more than nine years*, other than the holder of a:

-- Residency Certificate for Persons of Independent Means; or
+- Residency Certificate for Persons of Independent Means;

-- the holder of a Residency Certificate for Retirees;
+- Residency Certificate for Retirees;

 - the holder of a Certificate of Direct Investment or a Direct Investment Holder’s (Dependant’s) Certificate;

 - a person who was granted permanent residence previously in circumstances analogous to (i) and (ii) above